[Analysis] What does EU want for Kosovo visa-free travel?

 "[Re-opening] visa-liberalisation talks is back on the agenda ... they could restart already in June," he added.

-But opening doors to Kosovar Muslims is also bad political timing for French president Emmanuel Macron, who is preparing to fend off a challenge by the French far right in next May's elections.
+But opening the doors to Kosovo, a Muslim-majority society, is also bad political timing for French president Emmanuel Macron, who is preparing to fend off a challenge by the French far right in next May's elections.

 And for some EU officials, the three refuseniks are doing it for more cynical reasons than technical "milestones".